-Live my greater defer out a many transcribed and and a constraint of the most of the constraint of the most of the constraint of the constra spread people out around campus rather than just outside main buildings.
+Finally, make sure you use your team effectively.
+Have regular meetings keeping people updated on what's happened and spread people out around campus rather than just outside main buildings.
 It's also worth stressing the importance of them not grouping together and simply talking to each other - you want them to engaging with students who have yet to be persuaded to vote for you yet.